MarkAdell/my_articles/README.md

 The previous function is not pure because it doesn't depend fully on the input to produce the output, instead, it also depends on an external variable `taxRate`.

-There is a catch here: the function is not impure just because it depends on an external variable.
-It is impure because this external variable can be modified (mutable), which means the function is not guaranteed to always return the same output for the same input.
+There is a catch here, the function is not impure just because it depends on an external variable.
+It is impure because this external variable can be modified at anytime, which means the function is not guaranteed to always return the same output for the same input.

 Refactored into a pure function: